How does WSDOT address transportation noise?

 What regulations and policies apply to traffic noise?

-WSDOT’s new traffic noise policy took effect July 13, 2011, to meet the requirements of 23 CFR 772, the federal rule that describes how traffic noise and noise abatement must be addressed on federal aid highway projects.
-The rule requires state DOTs to develop a state noise policy that is approved by FHWA.
-The 2011 WSDOT noise policy applies to all roadways in Washington State.
+WSDOT’s traffic noise policy complies with 23 CFR 772 (2011), the federal rule that describes how traffic noise and noise abatement must be addressed on federal aid highway projects.
+The rule requires state DOTs to develop a state noise policy that is approved by FHWA and applies to all roadways in Washington State.

 Additional background on federal and state noise regulations are available in the WSDOT Environmental Procedures Manual, Chapter 446 (pdf 648 KB).
-Contact Tim Sexton for questions.
+Contact Jim Laughlin for questions.

-Have the documentation requirements for traffic noise analysis changed with the new policy?
+What are the documentation requirements for traffic noise analysis?

-Yes, there are new documentation requirements outlined in the Noise Report Checklist below.
-The same required elements are included alongside some sample text in the Noise Report Template.
+WSDOT documentation requirements are outlined in the Noise Report Checklist below.
+The same required elements are included alongside sample text in the Noise Report Template.
 Be sure to check here for the most recent versions of both documents prior to submitting reports to WSDOT.

 As a reminder, since 2006, all lead analysts submitting noise studies must have completed the National Highway Institute (NHI) Highway Traffic Noise course, or equivalent as determined by WSDOT.

-We have prepared a Qualified List (pdf 84 kb) (updated March 2013) that includes the names and contact information of consultants and WSDOT staff that have met this requirement.
-If you have taken the course, but are not listed, please email Tim Sexton with a copy of the Certificate of Training from NHI to verify qualifications.
+We have prepared a Qualified List (pdf 67 kb) (updated January 2015) that includes the names and contact information of consultants and WSDOT staff that have met this requirement.
+If you have taken the course, but are not listed, please email Jim Laughlin with a copy of the Certificate of Training from NHI to verify qualifications.

 What information is needed to perform a noise study or obtain a noise variance?